-We have audited the consolidated financial statements of National Petroleum Services Company - K.S.C.P. (the "Parent Company") and its subsidiaries ("the Group") which comprise the consolidated statement of financial position as at December 31, 2023, and the consolidated statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of material accounting policies information.
+We have audited the consolidated financial statements of National Petroleum Services Company - K.S.C.P. (the "Parent Company") and its subsidiaries ("the Group") which comprise the consolidated statement of financial position as at December 31, 2024, and the consolidated statements of profit or loss, profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of material accounting policies information.

-In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at December 31, 2023, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at December 31, 2024, and its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards (IFRSs).